AdelinePat/uniquest/README.md

 - Git packages ✅

 If you had to check some boxes, click on `regenerate project files`.

+# Assets
+- We are using [Tiny Swords](https://pixelfrog-assets.itch.io/tiny-swords) asset pack from PixelFrog
+- We downloaded the `TS_old version_CC0 Licensed` (jan 03, 2024).
+- Creator of this pack is PixelFrog [PixelFrog instagram](https://www.instagram.com/pixelfrogstudio/) & [PixelFrog twitter](https://x.com/PixelFrogStudio)

 6. All future script will be in Assets > Scripts